GateOmega/Chunk-Production-Alert-Bot/README.md

 # Chunk Production Alert Bot for Near Validators

-This script was created for Near Validators to check chunk uptimes and get alerts to telegram channels for certain threshold.
+This script was created for Near Validators to check chunk uptimes and get alerts to telegram channels for under certain threshold.

 ## Contents